jrosco/vscode-git-notes/README.md

 ## Features

+Managing code notes and collaboration becomes even more streamlined.
+You can now easily keep track of changes, discussions, and tasks associated with specific lines of code and push them to your remote repository for seamless teamwork.
+Additionally, the ability to edit and remove note messages ensures that the code's documentation stays up-to-date and relevant throughout the development process.

+- **Add/ Edit/ Remove Note Messages**: Users can add, edit, and remove note messages associated with specific lines or sections of code in the file.
+This feature allows you to leave comments, feedback, or reminders directly in the code and manage them efficiently.
 - **Git Notes Detection**: Automatically checks for [Git Notes] when opening a file and displays the current number of notes found in the associated repository.
 - **Push and Fetch Notes**: Easily push your local notes to a remote repository or fetch notes from a remote repository to your local workspace.
 - **Note Overview**: Access a comprehensive overview of the notes found in the file repository, along with convenient commit links to the corresponding remote commits.